BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 A cluster administrator concerned about resource usage in an OpenShift cluster usually defines both limits and quotas for a project.

-A limit range resource can also define minimum, and maximum values for the storage capacity requested by an image, image stream, or persistent volume claim.
+A limit range resource can also define minimum, and maximum values for the storage capacity requested by a persistent volume claim; the maximum size of an image; or the number of image streams and tags.

 If a resource that is added to a project like a new pod does not provide a compute resource request, then it takes the default value provided by the limit ranges for the project.
 If a new resource provides compute resource requests or limits that are smaller than the minimum specified by the project limit ranges, then the resource is not created.
 Similarly, if a new resource provides compute resource requests or limits that are higher than the maximum specified by the project limit ranges, then the resource is not created.